Elite Field AMFMShortwave Desktop Radio with Bluetooth | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 AM/FM SHORTWAVE RADIO: With high sensitivity, strong anti-interference, low background noise, & even lower distortion, this Bluetooth ready AM/FM/shortwave radio delivers excellent audio quality.
 FINE TUNING: This radio features an LCD display with coarse/fine digital tuning, treble/bass control & 50 memory stations.
 It's Bluetooth ready so you can stream your own music or favorite podcast.
 RF gain control VERSATILE RECEIVER: This radio includes a line-in/line-out & headphone jacks, plus an FM telescopic antenna & external AM/FM/shortwave antenna connections.
 Plus it comes with a handy carrying strap!
 CONTINUING A LEGACY: For more than 30 years we've combined the best of old world analog electronics with the efficiency of modern day circuits & systems.
 Custom designed accessories like stitched satchels & pouches round out the experience.
-'S COMMITMENT TO INFORMATION: We're comm
+'S COMMITMENT TO INFORMATION: We're committed to helping you stay entertained with acces